osaosemwen/awsdockersdeployments/readme.md

 # Deploying the your App on Different Regions, there are two ways of doing it, it either create similar swarm on two regions and use ELB to handle traffic accorss this regions or you ssh from a different region and connect to the swarm and deploy your stack over these regions.

-If any one really want this please send me a mail, and I would create the repo.
+If anyone really wants this please send me an email, and I would create the repo.

 ### That is IT ENJOY !!!!